Brown/Trinity Rep Instructors

 Deborah Salem Smith on ARTISTS AND TEACHERS

-PATRICIA YBARRA (Chair of Theatre Arts and Performance Studies; Theatre History) is the author of Performing Conquest: Five Centuries of Theater, History and Identity in Tlaxcala Mexico (University of Michigan Press, 2009) and co-editor of Theater and Neoliberalism: Performance Permutations (Palgrave, 2012).
+PATRICIA YBARRA (Chair of Theatre Arts and Performance Studies/Dramaturgy) is the author of Performing Conquest: Five Centuries of Theater, History and Identity in Tlaxcala Mexico (University of Michigan Press, 2009) and co-editor of Theater and Neoliberalism: Performance Permutations (Palgrave, 2012).
+Her book, Latinx Theatre in the Times of Neoliberalism (Northwestern University Press) will be published in November 2017.
 She has also published articles and reviews in Modern Language Quarterly, Theatre Journal, Contemporary Theater Review, Gestos TDR, The Journal of Dramatic Theory and Criticism, Latin American Theatre Review, and numerous anthologies.
-She is also a director, dramaturg and the former administrator of Richard Foreman’s Ontological-Hysteric Theatre.
-She directed Quiara Hudes’ Water by the Spoonful in the fall of 2013.
+She dramaturged Trinity Rep’s Like Sheep to Water, or Fuente Ovejuna.
 She is the president of the Association for Theatre in Higher Education and was the winner of the 2015 Graduate Mentoring and Advising Prize at Brown University.